robertwbuchkowski/HerbivoreDetritivoreInteractions/README.md

 5. The analysis of the complex model from the script run in #4 and its fit to the empirical data is conducted in analysis_complex_model_post-cluster.R

+6. The analysis of the complex model from the script run in #4 is in field_simulation_interaction_comparison.R.
+This analysis produces the data for the comparison with the field simulation and the plot of interaction strength in the best fitting complex model result.

-6. The complex model with the subversions "direct model" and "multiple species model" are run in this code.
+7. The complex model with the subversions "direct model" and "multiple species model" are run in complex_model_direct_model_multiple_model.R code.
 Only one parameter set is run for each model in this code.

 The other files contain functions that prepare raw data for analysis (extract_data_model_analysis.R), analyze climate data (extract_climate_data.R), and provide a convenient plotting function (plotcompare.R).